How to Make Bagels

 Simple: Take bagels out 5-10 minutes early, sprinkle shredded cheese (whatever you like) on top, and continue baking for another 5-10 minutes.

 Upgraded: Cut up about 6 oz of cheese into small cubes, knead into the dough once the dough is smooth and ready to rise.

 Note: Cheese bagels are particularly good when you combine this, with the herbed version!

-Add 1tsp dried basil, 1 tsp oregano, and 1 tsp garlic powder to the flour mixture, before adding the water.
+Add 1tsp dried basil, 1 teaspoon oregano, and 1 teaspoon garlic powder to the flour mixture, before adding the water.

 10 minutes before the cooking time is over, take the bagels out of the oven.
 Brush LIGHTLY with tomato sauce (think of it more like a glazing than anything), add some mini pepperoni slices on top if you’d like (optional), and sprinkle with some shredded mozzarella cheese.

 Return to the oven for another 10 minutes or so, or until the cheese is browning and bubbly. (